Py4Phy/classroom-generator/README.md

 - create `.gitignore`
-- create a *template* repository for the HWxx (which is updated on further runs of `BUILD_all.sh`); push the repo to a bare GitHub repo to crete an assignment template that can be used with GitHub Classroom.
+- create a *template* repository for the HWxx (which is updated on further runs of `BUILD_all.sh`); push the repo to a bare GitHub repo to create an assignment template that can be used with GitHub Classroom.